Rajrox97/Demo/README.md

    - <a href="https://gist.github.com/Rajrox97/02e3b2e3c6ef8a356106b65ad02e183a">Getting the hang of the code.</a>
    - <a href="https://gist.github.com/Rajrox97/b028a7eff0ea0c0225b7d19b54a2adf6">If you are new, break things down and try and edit & undertsand copy pasted code.</a>
+   - Don't contact moderators if you see an anomaly in the code and if you think some function is not working properly.Just raise an          issue on github.
+That way more and more contributor can see that and issue can be resolved faster.